mrchaoticx/OPut/README.md

 # OPut
-A JavaScript library that allows web automation through [Bookmarklets.](https://www.freecodecamp.org/news/what-are-bookmarklets/) With easy creation tools based on the Python syntax, OPut is easy to learn and simple for the professional space.
+OPut allows you to create advanced [Bookmarklets.](https://www.freecodecamp.org/news/what-are-bookmarklets/) with user interface.
+Easy to use and learn, great for the professional space.

-## Syntax

 ## Exstension